gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 When forwarding request to business services, application router also uses certificates to create a client_credentials token or exchange the login token.

 If certificates available, HTTP connection to backend is created using private key and a concatenation of intermediate and client certificates, enabling mTLS handshake.

+If FULL_CERTIFICATE_CHAIN environment variable is specified, the application router will send the entire chain of certificates provided in the corresponding authentication service (XSUAA or IAS) binding.

 Cloud Foundry: client certificate is propagated via the x-forwarded-client-cert header.
 In order to enable that the backend url should contain a .cert segment in its domain.